zehengl/ez-address-parser/README.md

     python ez_address_annotator/data/export.py
     python create_pretrained_model.py

-130 annotated adddresses are used to train a default model that comes with this package.
+130 annotated addresses are used to train a default model that comes with this package.